pesterhazy/presumably/posts/git.md

 Just use regular expressions, you say?
 Actually, no. Most of the time I don't really need the flexibility they offer, and I don't want to remember the confusing and inconsistent regex syntax and esacaping tricks required by the different Unix tools.
-Mostly I replace fixed strings.
+Mostly I work with fixed strings.

 In fact some Unix tools are not Unix-y enough for my taste.
 A case in point, I don't particularly like using sed or perl for string replacement, as regex